Floods kill 175 in India, Nepal and Bangladesh

 All trains to the northeast have been suspended until Wednesday, with sections of the track completely submerged in water, Indian railway spokesman Anil Saxena told AFP.

+In Nepal, ariel photos taken by an AFP photographer showed huge swathes of land in the southeast still underwater Monday afternoon.

-In Nepal, police said over 48,000 homes have been totally submerged by the floods.
+Police said over 48,000 homes have been totally submerged by the floods across Nepal's southern planes.

 As emergency workers struggled to reach far-flung areas, the country's home ministry said another 36 people were missing, presumed dead, revising down an earlier count after more bodies were found.